crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fix quoting of identifiers that contain leading digits or spaces when printing relation or column names.

 - Fixed function resolution for postgresql functions ``pg_backend_pid``, ``pg_get_expr`` and ``current_database`` when the schema prefix ``pg_catalog`` is included.